What happened to Maria Bartiromo?

 “Ever since I started covering President Trump and covering the coup and the effort to take him down, I became the enemy of the media and the activists and the mobs,” she said in an interview with The Washington Post, again echoing his language (as well as some of his hard-wired sense of grievance).
 “I have an edge.
 I mean, I stick to my guns and I’m not easily blown off.”

 The past four years have seen the rise of several media personalities — most working for Fox — who have become strong supporters of Trump.
 Unlike many of the others, who came up in the wilds of talk radio or local politics, Bartiromo had the high-tone aura of a serious journalist with a serious Rolodex.
 Bartiromo's show is a destination for many in the administration.
-But she also remains able to book CEO's across the political spectrum.
+But she also remains able to book CEOs across the political spectrum.

 Her work ethic remains geared to the blistering pace of her days covering Wall Street, as both friend and foe will attest.
 On weekday mornings, she wakes up regularly at 3:30 a.m. to host a three-hour Fox Business show, “Mornings With Maria,” from 6 to 9 a.m., which competes with CNBC’s “Squawk Box,” hosted by a panel of her former colleagues.
 On Fridays at 9 p.m., she hosts “Maria Bartiromo’s Wall Street,” also on Fox Business.
 That, plus her “Sunday Morning Futures” show at 10 a.m. on Fox News, adds up to more than 16 hours of television, all carried almost single-handedly by Bartiromo.
 In 2019, Fox renewed her reportedly $6 million contract.